Notice of Privacy Practices

 - The Towers Pharmacy

-- All health care professionals, employees, medical staff, trainees, students, and volunteers of Baptist Health Care Corporation personnel
+- All health care professionals, employees, medical staff, trainees, students, and volunteers of Baptist Health Care

-This Notice does not cover non-Baptist physicians or other area providers who are not owned or affiliated with Bapitst Health Care Corportation.
-These organizations should provide you a separate noteice that explains how they will collect, use and disclose your medical information.
+This Notice does not include Lakeview Center, Inc., or those physicians who are not owned or affiliated with Baptist Health Care.
+Those providers should provide you a separate Notice that explains how they will collect, use and disclose your medical information.

 - Treatment Purposes:

-- We will share your information with those who are caring for you.
+- We may share your information with those who are caring for you.
 For example, if you come in with a broken arm, we will give your x-rays to your doctor.
 If you need medication, the doctor may share your information with your pharmacist.

 - Payment Purposes: